21 Unique Cheerleading Fundraiser Ideas for Teams and Squads

-You also want your cheer team to bond, practice skills, and learn new routines.
-So remember cheer camp and coaching expenses, too.
+Outside of apparel and equipment, you may also want your cheer team to bond, practice skills, and learn new routines so remember cheer camp and coaching expenses, too.

 1. Run a bake sale